 Church of Our Lady before Týn

-Dominating one side of the Old Town Square sits the renowned Gothic architecture of the Church of Our Lady before Týn.
+Getting there: From the tower, it’s a 2 to 3-minute walk across Old Town Square to the Church of Our Lady before Týn.

 Central Gallery of Modern Art